shreyabatra4/python-functions-new-prg-model-starter/blob-trigger-info.md

 To learn more about using the Blob Trigger in the new Python programming model for Azure Functions, see <TODO>.

 - It is assumed the name of the function application is `app`.
 If this is not the name of your function application, please rename it in the sample code accordingly.
+- The name of the file should be `function_app.py`.

+Note that Blob input and output bindings are also supported in Azure Functions.
+To learn more, see [Azure Blob storage bindings overview](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-blob?tabs=in-process%2Cextensionv5%2Cextensionv3&pivots=programming-language-csharp)

 ## New Programming Model (Preview)